HatefulMoron/solarquant/README.md

 ### Authentication

-To fetch data for your predictor, you should first authenticate with Ecogy AMS and SolarNetwork.
+To fetch data for your predictor, you should first authenticate with Ecogy AMS and/or SolarNetwork.
 The Ecogy AMS provides metadata which is useful for training purposes, and for examining the projects and data sources which can be fetched from SolarNetwork.

-You may have to authenticate regularly.
+The Ecogy AMS authentication process may need to be completed regularly.

 #### Ecogy AMS